MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5970-scenario-include.md

-The **Service Contract** report shows a list of all your service contracts.
+Get an overview of all your service contracts.